emann615/Active-Directory-Lab/README.md

 <img src="#" height="80%" width="80%" alt="Windows Server 2022 Install"/>

-9. Click **Next** and the tool will install Windows 10 on your machine.
+9. Click **Next**, and the tool will install Windows 10 on your machine.
    * During installation your virtual machine will restart several times.
 You will see a black screen that says 'Press any key to boot from CD or DVD'.
 Just do not press any buttons until your machine has booted into Windows.

 <img src="#" height="80%" width="80%" alt="Windows Server 2022 Install"/>